ivansaul/personal-portfolio/README.md

 ## **How to make it yours?**

 ### Step 1:
-Fork this project and rename the repo to `your_github_username.github.io`
+Fork this project and rename the repo to `your_github_username.github.io`.

+For example: `ivansaul -> ivansaul.github.io`

 ### Step 2:
 Go to the `config/` folder and replace the default data with your personal information.